Questions linger after Canada releases report about 2016 death of endangered orca J34

 In a paper published in 2010, lead author Rob Williams of the nonprofit Oceans Initiative listed 23 instances in which fin whales, humpbacks, and northern and southern resident orcas were hit by ships in British Columbia waters and in Puget Sound.
 Many of the strikes were fatal.
 Meanwhile, shipping noise and traffic has only increased in the Salish Sea.

-Scientists already know the noise and presence of boats and ships interrupt orca feeding.
+Scientists already know the noise and presence of boats and ships interfere with orca feeding.
 As salmon decline, noise and disturbance by boats makes it harder for the whales to feed, adding to their struggle to survive.
 When whales go hungry, they also burn their fat, releasing toxics to their bloodstream.

 In addition to the potential for day-to-day stress, vessels also can kill whales outright.